 Arrive in Manitoba's capital and transfer to the classic Fort Garry Hotel.
 This French-style chateau is a National Historic Site, built in 1913 by the Grand Trunk Pacific Railway and still the grande dame of Winnipeg, offering first-class hospitality.
 Meet your Expedition Leader for an orientation and welcome dinner this evening.

 Fly by chartered plane to Churchill, a remote subarctic hamlet that was originally an important Hudson's Bay Company fur-trading post.
 On arrival, transfer to the Tundra Lodge via Polar Rover—a specialized vehicle built to traverse the tundra—with your first chance to photograph polar bears and other wildlife along the way.
 Here on the edge of Hudson Bay, where boreal forest gives way to Arctic tundra, animals abound, even in the harsh climate that envelops this environment much of the year.
-You may see caribou, Arctic fox, Arctic hare, ptarmigan and snowy owl, as well as the mighty polar bear.
-Your Photo Expedition Leaders, intimately acquainted with polar bear behavior, interpret all you see.
+You may see caribou, Arctic fox, Arctic hare, ptarmigan and snowy owl, as well as the undisputed lord of the North, the mighty polar bear.
+Your Photo Expedition Leaders, intimately acquainted with polar bear behavior, and interpret all you see.
 At the lodge later this evening, your guides share tips for capturing the best shots of Arctic wildlife and landscapes, drawing on their extensive experience in these environs.

 Inquisitive bears often approach the lodge at close range, and it features rows of windows and secure outdoor observation decks to accommodate your own curiosity.
-As you watch the bears interact, be delighted by their antics and rugged beauty.
+As you watch the bears interact, you're delighted by their antics and rugged beauty.
 You may see mothers with cubs, young males play-fighting, and solitary individuals lumbering over the tundra.
 Combine observation from the Tundra Lodge with excursions in special all-terrain tundra vehicles called Polar Rovers, to afford lodge guests the best possible variety of wildlife encounters in the region.
 Your Expedition Leader and entire group may opt to take a full-day excursion together, or you may split time between a half-day trip and viewing bears from the lodge.

 At the end of each exhilarating day, come together for dinner and presentations.
 On a clear night, you may be fortunate to photograph the wondrous phenomenon of the northern lights, which often begin as a faint white glow, then intensify in scope and color as they shimmer across the dark sky.
 While the lights are never guaranteed, Churchill has some of the most frequent auroral activity on Earth.